bcit-ltc/vault/README.md

 > [!NOTE]
 > It is recommended to comment out the entire terraform block in `main.tf` until a local state is established.
 >
-> When an appropriate backend is configured, state can be migrated with:
+> When a backend is configured, state can be migrated with:
 >
 > ```bash
 > terraform init -migrate-state